jasontenbrink/footballApi/README.md

 Node version 8.11.3

-to start the server, from the project root type node src
+to start the server, in the terminal from the project root type: node src
 the server will start on localhost:4000

 DATABASE

 create a mongo database and run the node project found at https://github.com/jasontenbrink/footBallDataDump to polulate the database see https://github.com/jasontenbrink/footBallDataDump for further instructions on database creation